LorenzoCassano/Blockchain-FederatedLearning/README.md

-# Federated Learning on Blockchain with Hospital Peers for Alzheimer's MRI Image Classification
+# Federated Learning: Federated Proximal Implementation and Experiments on different simulations
 Project of Blockchain and cryptocurrencies, in this work it has been expanded the original project to the following link:https://github.com/AnaNSi-research/FederatedLearningBlockchain.

 Additional features: